Top-Rated Chicago DUI Lawyer

 You should not be left hanging and feeling helpless after being arrested for a DUI in Chicago.
-At my firm, I am confident that I can come to your assistance and find a way to help you.
+At my firm, I am confident that as a skilled criminal defense attorney, I can come to your assistance and find a way to help you.
 If I need to burn the midnight oil and go the extra mile for my clients, I am happy to do so.
-It all comes down to finding a way to get you the best resolution as possible.
+It all comes down to finding a way to get you the best resolution possible.

 Some ways I can challenge your arrest and charges include:

 - Questioning the accuracy of breath and field sobriety tests